mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 only available to someone who would realistically have a chance to learn these skills.

 The Profession skill is divided into the following
 specialties:

 Colonist: This covers daily life on frontier and low-tech (TL3 or less) worlds.
-The Traveller will be competent in basic tasks required to establish a colony and live day- to-day, such as building basic structures like houses and barns out of available materials.
+The Traveller will be competent in basic tasks required to establish a colony and live day-to-day, such as building basic structures like houses and barns out of available materials.

 Crewmember: This covers daily life aboard a starship.
 The Traveller will know where to find tools and